 Once they are identified, tasks can be assigned from the Gantt view, as well as being able to see the amount of hours each team member has spent working on that task.
 You can see at a glance if team members are overallocated or under-allocated to keep your resource balanced.

-In our team section you can identify your human resources and categorize teams as well as supplies and equipment.
+With our team management tools, you can identify your human resources and categorize teams as well as supplies and equipment.
 The hourly rates of team members is visible across the whole software and as teams log their hours, the real cost is calculated and compared against the planned cost.
 This keeps project managers in control of costs and in line with their budgets.

 Cloud-Based Software Offers Real-Time Resource Management

-Because we’re a cloud-based software, you get the most current data possible to help you plan projects, schedule resources, balance workload and reassign tasks as needed.
+Because we’re a cloud-based software, you get the most current data on our real-time dashboard to help you plan projects, schedule resources, balance workload and reassign tasks as needed.
 We provide transparency into your resources in real time during the execution of the project to help you track them with accuracy.